20austna/pokeAI/README.md

    ```

 **Note**: The ROM file itself is not included and must be legally obtained and added to the `/path/to/venv/lib/python3.XX/site-packages/retro/data/stable/PokemonSilver-GbColor` folder separately.

-## Usage

-Provide examples and instructions on how to use your project effectively.
-Include screenshots or code snippets as necessary.

-## Features
-- Feature 1: Brief description
-- Feature 2: Brief description
-- Feature 3: Brief description

 ## License